Long Handled Sponge Adaptive Bathing Aid

 What Is A Long Handled Sponge?

 A long handled sponge is a type of adaptive bathing aid.
-A sponge is attached to a long stick so that it can more easily reach the lower legs, feet, back, and any other hard to reach spots when bathing or showering.
+A sponge is attached to a long handle so that the user can more easily reach the lower legs, feet, back, and any other hard to reach spots when bathing or showering.
 If purchased online, long handled sponges measure approximately 22 inches long in total length.
+This particular long handled sponge purchased online features both a soft bristle scrub brush as well as loofah on the backside.
+The non-slip, easy gripping surface allows the user to easily reach those hard to reach areas.

 A second long handled sponge can also be used to clean countertops, cabinets, spots on the floor, and other hard to reach places in the home.